Skip to content

 • After completing the quiz, the first time, you'll see which questions you got right and wrong and get feedback on your answer selections.

 Lab Assignments: You need to finish all four labs by the due date.
 You are encouraged to work on the lab assignments in groups, However, each student should submit their own work.
-In addition, you are encouraged to use ChatGPT or other AI tools to finish the Lab Assignments.
-If you have any questions about the lab further, please look for tech support from the instructor.
+In addition, you are encouraged to use ChatGPT to code or debug your program, but please do not use ChatGPT to create textual content that is required in your Lab Assignments.
+If you have any questions about the lab further, please refer to the troubleshooting section below.

 Grading